nsamol13/Dog-Image-Gallery-App/README.md

 # Edge Cases and How They are Handled

 # 1. Network Timeout
-Scenario: Slow or unstable internet connection causing request delays How it's handled:
+Scenario 1: Slow or unstable internet connection causing request delays How it's handled:
 - All API requests have a 10-second timeout
 - If timeout occurs, user sees clear error message: "Request timed out.
 Please check your internet connection."